cloudfoundry-attic/eclipse-integration-cloudfoundry/README.md

 ## Installation (latest from the CI build)

   You can always install the latest bits and pieces of the project from the update site that is automatically produced by the continuous integration build.
-This reflects always the latest development, so you might observe some interesting behavior here and there.
+This always reflects the latest development, so you might observe some interesting behavior here and there, and it is not guaranteed to be stable.

   http://dist.springsource.com/snapshot/TOOLS/cloudfoundry/nightly